Tasmania's Convict History

 Over 70,000 men, women and children were transported to Van Diemens Land in the early 1800s and many of the places and features they built are still standing today.

-There are reminders of Australia's convict past no matter where you go, making Tasmania the perfect place to learn about Australia's early history and get to experience it first-hand.
-In fact, five of Australia's eleven UNESCO World Heritage listed convict sites can be found in Tasmania.
+There's evidence of Australia's convict past no matter where you go, making Tasmania the perfect place to learn about Australia's early history and experience it first-hand.
+In fact, five of Australia's eleven UNESCO World Heritage-listed convict sites are found in Tasmania.

-The Port Arthur Historic Site is Australia's most famous penal settlement, built on picturesque Mason Cove and surrounded by dense forest while the nearby Coal Mines Historic Site was Tasmania's first mine, operated by over 500 convicts.
+The Port Arthur Historic Site is Australia's most famous penal settlement, while the nearby Coal Mines Historic Site was Tasmania's first mine, operated by over 500 convicts.
 Today, mining ruins and relics can be explored among the surrounding bushland.

-Other convict highlights around the state include Sarah Island in Macquarie Harbour, the convict built bridge in Richmond and the recently constructed memorial convict trail in Campbell Town.
+Other convict highlights include Sarah Island in Macquarie Harbour and the convict built bridge in Richmond.

-As well as these, there are lots more convict sites across the state, including roads, bridges and buildings – in fact, a visit to just about any early town will reveal the hard labour and skilled craftsmanship of Tasmania's convicts.
+As well as these, there are lots more convict sites across the state – in fact, a visit to just about any of our earlier towns will reveal the hard labour and skilled craftsmanship of Tasmania's convicts.